4:00 p.m.

 Mother's Day Powwow

-This annual event takes place the second weekend in May on campus.
+This annual event takes place over Mother's Day weekend in May on campus.
 2018 marked the 50th year and the powwow was honored with an Oregon Heritage Tradition designation from Oregon State Parks.

 Native American Strategies Group